 FIRST THING YOU SHOULD DO: Log into Canvas and access the course.
 Click on the Syllabus tab on the left hand side - once the Syllabus page completes loading, you will see every single due date for every assignment for the entire semester.
 You should print this page, and cross off assignments as you complete them.
-At the top of the Syllabus page is a color-coded "suggested study schedule."
-This is the schedule you should follow, of textbook readings, to complete the homework, quizzes, and exams on schedule.
-Each quiz/exam covers specific modules, and you can refer to the color coded study schedule for specific chapter sections you should study.
-Also, click Modules and find Module 0: Start Here.
+Also, click Modules and find Week 1: Settling In.
 Herein you will find detailed information about grading policies, important hints and tips, late policies, and more.
 Use the list of due dates and details of late policies (if any) to prioritize the order in which you complete assignments, if you find yourself pressed for time on a particularly hectic day or week.
 Lastly, for those of you on/near campus, find the Chemistry Learning Center and Broward Teaching Center, and familiarize yourself with the Academic Technology computer labs on campus, which have computers available for student use 24/7, in case you have a personal computer problem.
 You will also benefit immensely if you can form a study group with other students in the class.
 How will you find one another?
 You can contact other students from within Canvas - by using Piazza, for example.
-We've added a form to Piazza you can use to find "teammates."
 Questions about any of this?
 Post to Piazza.

-COURSE DESCRIPTION: CHM 1030 is the first half of the CHM1030/1031 sequence, a terminal sequence for nonscience students that presents chemistry from a medical/nursing and life science perspective.
-CHM1030 provides an overview of topics in general chemistry.
+COURSE DESCRIPTION: CHM 1031 is the second half of the CHM 1030/1031 sequence, a terminal sequence for nonscience students that presents chemistry from a medical/nursing and life science perspective.
+CHM 1031 provides an overview of topics in organic and biological chemistry.
 (P)